nmfta-repo/nmfta-telematics_security_requirements/README.md

 NMFTA would like these requirements to be as useful as possible.
 We are open to refining them based on your feedback and/or changes which you would like to see made.
 However, the NMFTA does not want other custom versions of the requirements to be proliferated.
 This is the reason for the [Creative Commons `BY-NC-ND` 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license of all the materials here.

 The NMFTA will take your request for changes in whatever form is most convenient to you; an email or phone call is sufficient.
-Github issues and pull requests are welcomed also.
+GitHub issues and pull requests are welcomed also.

+# Change History

+## v1.5 (2022 Feb)

+* updated NIST 800-53 outward references to match r5 (of 800-53)
+* corrected format of outward references to FMCSA document
+* updated outward references to match TS 103 645 v1.1.1 revision of ETSI document
+* updated outward references to newest CAIQ version
+* added outward references to OWASP to 10
+* added outward references to UL 1376
+* added new requirements in response to gaps identified relative to UL 1376: SCP-140, CM-040, M-040, SCP-092, SII-041, and SAA-050

+## v1.4 (2021 Mar)

+* the wording and diagrams in the project are updated to clearly indicate that these requirements apply to trailer telematics and OEM telematics
+* renamed 'security control' matrix column to 'category'
+* added references to CISA BOD 20-01 to requirements for vulnerability disclosure programs

+## v1.3 (2020 May)

+* added new requirements to reflect the 'GDL' guidelines of the FMCSA report report, Cybersecurity Best Practices for Integration/Retrofit of Telematics and Aftermarket Electronic Systems into Heavy Vehicles and also added GDL references to existing matrix requirements where the GDLs were relevant.
+These changes were reviewed by the working group.
+See #8
+* added new requirements to capture disposal of goods process requirements.
+This material was reviewed by the working group.
+See #10
+* reformatted the 'Supplier Questionnaire' tab for better readability.
+* added more introductory material to the README in order to better describe how to use the requirements and questionnaires.
+* reformatted the 'Printable Matrix' tab to make it more suitable to include as an appendix when printed.
+Bigger font, more page breaks, headers and footers.
+See #9

+## v1.2 (2019 Dec)

+For this release, the Telematics Cybersecurity Requirements Matrix was extracted from release 1.1 of nmfta-repo/nmfta-rfp_templates.
+The v1.2 matches the contents of that release.